-AARP had consumer testers make a total of 169 visits to 23 different hearing
+AARP had consumer testers make 169 visits to 23 different hearing-aid dispensers.

-aid dispensers.
-The study revealed that half of the dispensers in the study
+The study revealed that half of the dispensers failed to follow the states

-to need an aid by the audiologist hired by AARP to evaluate the study participants.
+to 45 percent judged to need an aid by the audiologist AARP hired to evaluate

-The Florida study also found many instances of deceptive sales statements.
+The AARP Florida study also found many instances of deceptive sales statements.

-The most common was the claim that a hearing aid would help slow down hearing
+The most common was claiming that a hearing aid would help slow down hearing

 loss or ear damage.
 This is completely misleading, since hearing aids can